-- Report any pessimistic transactions – Put in spot systems that can scrutinize unusual, complicated, and huge transactions, and signal the cautious transaction to CAD.
+Put in-spot systems that can scrutinize unusual, complicated, and huge transactions, and signal the cautious transaction to CAD.
 The CAD has executed a globally benchmarked money transaction documenting regime to reduce the risks of ML/TF.

 Infractions could lead to the possibility of criminal charges, confiscation of benefits and property as well as fines of up to $1 million.